The Bat Caves of Parisaia

 Our starting point begins at a river basin about ten minutes drive from the lodge.
 We set off and get our shoes wet with our first river crossing 10 seconds into the walk.
 They stay wet for the duration of the hike which doesn’t involve a lot of walking at all but a lot of zig-zagging across the river via scrambling, climbing, jumping, wading, and slipping.
 This is our second hike in the Solomons and we have decided to lower our expectations by not ever expecting a path when someone says ‘hike’.

 Somewhere along our path, our guides prove their worth by spotting a red snake sunning itself on rock and make us cross to the other side of the river to avoid it.
-If this is what we pay our guides for then they are worth EVERY PENNY!
-I start seeing snakes lurking in anything that casts a shadow but fortunately, the jungley bush, blue babbling water, mossy rocks and big fallen trees are stunning distractions.
+If this is what we pay our guides for then they are worth every penny!

-After about an hour and a half we reach the grand entrance of the bat cave.
+After just over an hour, we reach the entrance of the bat cave.

 Contact Stephen Riniu on 740 5220.
 He owns Parangiju Lodge and arranges all walks, meals, and accommodation at the lodge.
 If you are looking to eat there, let the Lodge know beforehand otherwise the kitchen may not be open.
-The Lodge is currently making some renovations so expect it to look really flash in the near future.
+It pays to call Parangiju Lodge beforehand to organise a guide and also to check whether it is walkable if it has been wet.

 Free car parking

-Because the drive to Parangiju Lodge takes a while, it pays to meet up with your crew beforehand for carpooling and ensuring your convoy is 100% 4wds.
-I suggest ANZ cafe in Ranandi so you can load up with coffees and lunch snacks.
-The drive is about 30-minutes east out of town until you reach the Parangiju Lodge turnoff.
-Then another 30ish minutes along some gnarly logging tracks to get to Parangiju Lodge where your guides will be waiting.
-Take a 4wd otherwise your adventure may be a completely different one to the one we had.
+Because the drive to Parangiju Lodge takes a while it pays to meet up with your crew beforehand for carpooling.
+ANZ cafe in Ranandi is good for loading up on prewalk coffees and lunch snacks.
+The Parangiju Lodge turnoff is about 30 minutes east from town, then around another 30ish minutes along some gnarly logging tracks to get to Parangiju Lodge where your guides will be waiting.
+Take 4wds otherwise your adventure may be a completely different one to the one we had.

 - A 4wd